 Although creditors typically limit collection activities for unpaid debts to phone calls and letters, a severely delinquent debt may invite more aggressive collection activity, particularly if you make no effort to resolve your debt.
 In some cases, collection may involve seizure of your personal assets, including valuables and cash kept in a safe deposit box.
 Creditors don't get an easy ride, however.
-They'll have to get a court judgment for the debt, and may need a second judgment authorizing them to seize your safe deposit box.
+They'll have to get a court judgment for the debt, and they may need a second judgment authorizing them to seize your safe deposit box.

-Creditor Must Obtain a Judgment Debt
+Obtaining a Judgment Debt

 A creditor can start making phone calls as soon as you owe them money, but they can't take the matter further without a judgment debt.
 This means the creditor has to get a court judgment ordering you to pay the money you owe.
 A creditor obtains a judgment by suing you in civil court, usually in your home county.
 After the creditor files a lawsuit, you will have an opportunity to respond in writing or at a hearing.
 If you fail to respond, the court will enter a default judgment against you, which gives the plaintiff secured creditor status.